HCCA Logo

 Medical Practitioners

 Family doctors such as your general practitioner can play an important role in assisting with decisions about your medical care.
+Some GP practice nurses also have training to help with advance care planning.

 An Enduring Power of Attorney gives you the power to choose a relative or friend to manage your health care, personal care and financial affairs should you become incapacitated or if you develop a condition that affects your decision-making.
 You can appoint more than one attorney if you wish.